 To personally meet or connect with Acharya Prashant: click here.

-Questioner: If I have to make a decision and there are two options, my thoughts don’t bring me any further, then I try to listen to my heart and that also does not bring me any answer.
+Question: If I have to make a decision and there are two options, my thoughts don’t bring me any further.
+Then I try to listen to my heart, and that also does not bring me any answer.
 So, how can I find a way to the solution?

 Acharya Prashant: If there are two options, if there are two paths, then do not choose any of them.
 When there would be a right path, then there would be only one path.
-The right path never comes as alternative to something ‘existing’.
-The alternative to that which is ‘existing’, will always be related to that which is ‘existing’.
+The right path never comes as alternative to something existing.
+The alternative to that which is existing, would always be related to that which is existing.
 In some sense, it would be an opposite of that which is existing.

 The two sides of duality, appear as opposites, but are always together.
 So, if you choose either one, you have also chosen the other one.
 Do not choose any of the ends, do not say ‘yes’ to any of these options.

-You have two proposals and you aren’t sure about any of them, would you be happy marrying either of them?
+You have two proposals, and you aren’t sure about any of them, would you be happy marrying either of them?
 Postpone.
-And postponement is not an active thing, it means “I am not budging, I am not moving, I am not compelled to act.”
-The situation, that is, is better than any of these two options, it’s okay, I am here, alright.
+And postponement is not an active thing.
+Postponement just means – “I am not budging, I am not moving.
+I am not compelled to act.
+The situation that is, is better than any of these two options.
+It’s okay.
+I am here, alright.”

-L: How do we explain that marvelous intelligence of life?
+Questioner 1: How do we explain that marvelous Intelligence of life?

-AP: Is that marvelous intelligence, higher than your own personal intelligence?
+Acharya Prashant: Is that marvelous Intelligence, higher than your own personal intelligence?
 Do you believe that way?

-L: May be mind is wanting a metaphorical image
+Questioner 1: May be mind is wanting a metaphorical image.

 Is it just a quotation, or is it to be lived?